jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 3. Before you begin, back up your server configuration files.
     * If it is running, stop the JBoss EAP server.
-    * Backup the following files, replacing EAP_HOME with the path to your server:
+    * Backup the following files, replacing EAP7_HOME with the path to your server:

-            EAP_HOME/domain/configuration/domain.xml
+            EAP7_HOME/domain/configuration/domain.xml
-            EAP_HOME/domain/configuration/host.xml
+            EAP7_HOME/domain/configuration/host.xml
     * After you have completed testing and undeployed this quickstart, you can replace these files to restore the server to its original configuration.
 4. Start the JBoss EAP server
     * Open a command prompt and navigate to the root of the EAP directory.